omni-axa/Item-Upgrade/readme-itemupgrades.txt

 Cespenar can sometimes "drop reagents".
 You will still get your upgrade, but you might get some of the gems back or something.

+(Revised component only) Because BG2Tweaks adds 2 (interchangeable) versions of all protection items (ring, amulet & cloak), the upgrade recipes for the Amulet of ilmatar and the Gloves of Master Thief require 2 of the SAME versions of the item to be detected.
+Detecting all combinations is possible (but tedious) so may be implemented in the future.

 		Section V. Thanks
 		~~~~~~~~~~~~~~~~~